-Investment income on proceeds of borrowings that are held by trustees was \$2,197 and \$2,919 for the years ended September 30, 2023 and 2022, respectively, and is included as a part of other operating revenue in the accompanying Statements of Operations and Changes in Net Assets.
-The net gain (loss) from all other investments and assets limited as to use for the years ended September 30, 2023 and 2022, was comprised of the following:
+Investment income on proceeds of borrowings that are held by trustees was \$226 and \$2,197 for the years ended September 30, 2024 and 2023, respectively, and is included as a part of other operating revenue in the accompanying Statements of Operations and Changes in Net Assets.
+The net gain from all other investments and assets limited as to use for the years ended September 30, 2024 and 2023, was comprised of the following:

-2023 2022 Interest and dividend income \$ 44,559 \$ 36,270 Net realized gains 33,221 15,686 Change in net unrealized gains/losses 71,130 (137,906) Investment expense (3,757) (3,849) Net investment gain (loss) \$ 145,153 \$ (89,799)
+2024 2023

+Interest and dividend income \$ 50,724 \$ 44,559

+Net realized gains 6,340 33,221

+Change in net unrealized gains/losses 130,189 71,130

+Investment expense (3,581) (3,757)

+Net investment gain \$ 183,672 \$ 145,153

-Investment securities are exposed to various risks, such as interest rate, market and credit risks.
+Investment securities are exposed to various risks, such as interest rate, market, and credit risks.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes to risk factors in the near term could materially affect the amounts reported in the financial statements.